semikolan-co/Challenges/30-Days-of-ML/readme.md

 In this challenge, people will post daily updates about whatever they've learned, be it any videos lectures, blog, project or anything else.

+## How to Start

+To begin the challenge, you need to join our [Discord](https://discord.semikolan.co) and post your daily learnings.
+You should also tell us your projects or works you've created under the challenge by adding their links below.

-Here is a sample of what the message may look like in our Discord server -
+Here is a sample of what the message may look like in our [Discord](https://discord.semikolan.co) server -

 Day 1,
 Started with Introduction to ML course by Andrew Ng, learned about linear regression in lecture 1